 Pickled Beets Recipe Tips:

-- Recipe size: This recipe makes 5 – 1 L jars of pickled beets.
+- RECIPE SIZE: This recipe makes 5 – 1 L jars of pickled beets.
 If you want smaller jars, you can easily make 10 – 500 mL jars.
 Or feel free to cut the recipe in half and make 5 – 500 mL jars of beets.

-- Vinegar: Use white vinegar with 5% acidity.
+- VINEGAR: Use white vinegar with 5% acidity.

-- Pickling Spice: Put the pickling spice into the centre of a 6×6 inch piece of cheesecloth and make a little bag…you can secure it with twine or a piece of the cheesecloth.
+- PICKLING SPICE: Put the pickling spice into the centre of a 6×6 inch piece of cheesecloth and make a little bag…you can secure it with twine or a piece of the cheesecloth.

 My Grandma’s recipe for the most delicious Pickled Beets!
 They’re tangy and so flavourful.
 These pickles should sit for 1 – 2 weeks before eating them to give them enough time to soak up the brine.

 - Yield: 5 – 1 L jars 1x